Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Dual examples with constant external driving fields

-The Heaviside function $\theta(z)$ in Eq. (\ref{Heavy}) captures the bounded spectrum of $H_{spin}$.
+Here, as earlier, $\Delta \epsilon'$ denotes the difference between $\epsilon'$ and the value of the energy density $\epsilon(t)$.
+The Heaviside function $\theta(z)$ in Eq. (\ref{Heavy}) captures the fact that the spectrum of $H_{spin}$ is bounded.
 Similar results apply to boundary couplings \cite{boundary}.
+The distribution of Eq. (\ref{Heavy}) may also be rationalized geometrically as we will shortly discuss (Eq. (\ref{pe-classical})).
 Comparing our result of Eq. (\ref{Heavy}) to known cases, we remark that, where it is non-vanishing, the distribution of Eq. (\ref{Heavy}) is the reciprocal of the Wigner's semi-circle law governing the eigenvalues of random Hamiltonians and the associated distributions of Eq. (\ref{distribution}), e.g., \cite{NJP14}.
 We stress that Eq. (\ref{Heavy}) is exact for the general spin Hamiltonians of Eqs. (\ref{hferro},\ref{htr}) and does not hinge on assumed eigenvalue distributions of effective random matrices.

-We find qualitatively similar results for other similar ``cooling/heating'' protocols.
+Performing additional calculations, we find qualitatively similar results for analogous ``cooling/heating'' protocols.
 For instance, one may consider, at intermediate times $0 \le t \le t_{f}$, the Hamiltonian governing the system to be that of a time independent $H_{tr}$ (i.e., one with a constant $B_{y}(t)=B_{y}$) augmenting $H_{spin}$ instead of replacing it.
 That is, we may consider, at times $0 \le t \le t_{f}$, the total Hamiltonian to be

 For such an augmented total Hamiltonian $H_{a}$, the total spin $\vec{S}_{tot}$ precesses around direction of the applied external field $(B_{y} \hat{e}_{y} + B_{z} \hat{e}_{z}) \equiv B \hat{e}_{n}$.
 An elementary calculation analogous to that leading to Eq. (\ref{se}) then demonstrates that the corresponding standard deviation $\sigma^{a}_{\epsilon}$ of the energy density at $t=t_{f}$,